 Every business needs a boost in working capital from time to time.
-AR loans can get you this instant cash flow fast and without the hassle.
-AR loan is also known as another way of AR financing.
-Non-bank financing for business provides you with efficient and inexpensive methods of obtaining cash.
+AR loans (or AR Financing) can get you this immediate cash flow fast and without any nuisance.
+Non-bank financing for business presents you with efficient and inexpensive methods of obtaining cash.

 How Do AR Loans Differ from Traditional Bank Loans?

 The only similarity with a bank loan and an account receivable agreement is that you are obtaining cash.
-A non-bank factoring company does not need to go over your business books because they are securing the cash advance with payments that have already been promised to you.
-Your business credit rating is of little importance, and you can get approved in days.
+A non-bank factoring company does not need to go over your business books.
+They secure you the cash advance with payments that have already been promised to you.
+Your business credit rating is of little value, and you can get approved in days.
 Most importantly, interest rates for the cash advance.
-Instead, a small fee is deducted from the amount of money given to you at the beginning of the transaction.
+Instead, a small fee deduction from the amount of money given to you at the start of the transaction.

 What is Non-Bank Financing for Business?

-If your company generates invoices you often have to wait for payment.
-Waiting for invoices to be paid can be a painful process depending on the terms you stipulate with your customers.
+If your company produces invoices, then you often have to wait for payment.
+Waiting for payment of invoices can be a painful process depending on the terms you stipulate with your customers.
 Factoring receivables allow you to get a cash advance based on those unpaid invoices.
-The non-bank factoring company then becomes responsible for collecting the payment while you get a boost of income for your business.
+The non-bank factoring company then becomes liable for collecting the payment while you get a boost of income for your business.

 What Type of Business Structure is Suitable for an AR Loan?

-Account receivables loans can be structured to meet any kind of business.
+You can structure account receivables loans to meet any business.
 A retailer with direct sales will benefit most from merchant loans as these allow you to pay back the money through your credit card sales.
 If you are offering your customers credit by invoicing your products or services, then factoring receivables is the better option for you.

 What Happens if a Customer Does Not Pay the Invoice Used for Factoring Receivables?

-The biggest risk posed by invoice factoring is the possibility of non-payment by your client.
+The most significant risk posed by invoice factoring is the possibility of non-payment by your client.
 Non-recourse factoring mitigates that risk.
-In this case, the factoring company assumes responsibility for the invoice, whether it gets paid or not.
+In this case, the factoring company assumes responsibility for the invoice, whether it gets a payment or not.
 The only exception being if you faulted on your end of the deal.